AMOS-Project-TU-Berlin-Team-2/Corridor-Navigation-Android/README.md

 ```
 git clone git@github.com:AMOS-Project-TU-Berlin-Team-2/Corridor-Navigation-Android.git
 ```
 And import project into Android Studio.
-Alle necessary libraries and modules will be installed automatically.
+All necessary libraries and modules will be installed automatically.

 ## Testing